Webinars in this series are available to book onto directly from our calendar or commission as a series of individually.

 - This webinar will support you to incorporate meaningful assessment into your programme for learners with additional needs.

-Book all five webinars or select from the series displayed in our calendar - the next series begins on 22 April 2021
+Book all five webinars or select from the series - new dates for autumn 2021 will be listed in our calendar.

 The webinars are also available to commission for delivery within an individual school or local area.
 Contact email@example.com for details.